yanniewu/amazon-bedrock-agent-samples/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### src/utils Submissions:

-Changes to utils folder wont be accepted.
-Instead open a new [issue](https://github.com/awslabs/amazon-bedrock-agent-samples/issues).
+Changes to utils folder won't be accepted.
+Instead, open a new [issue](https://github.com/awslabs/amazon-bedrock-agent-samples/issues).

 ### New src/shared tool Submissions:

-* Buisness justification for including a new tool
+* Business justification for including a new tool

 ```
 This tool is necessary because ...